yo2ldk/All-Band-DSP-Radio-SSB/README.md

 # All-Band-DSP-Radio-SSB
 SI4735 ESP32 2.8 TFT LW /MW / SW / FM Radio with SSB option

-   This is a modification from  Ricardo Lima Caratti Library , Gert Baak and Thiery Limma projects, to deserve of my needs.
+   This is a modification from  Ricardo Lima Caratti Library , Gert Baak and Thiago Lima projects, to deserve of my needs.
  Maybe is not perfect, but it can be use it as is, for free and can be a start for others modifications Many Thanks to all who contribute to this nice project !